Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 Since there are affiliate marketing programs in just about every niche imaginable, the sky's the limit here.

-The key to successful affiliate marketing in Facebook groups is to promote products and services in a way that feels natural and organic.
+The key to successful affiliate marketing in any online community is to promote products and services in a way that feels natural and organic.

 If you own a Facebook group and do nothing but spam your affiliate link all the time, your members aren't likely to take an interest in the product or buy it.
 In fact, if you do this, members will probably leave.